linuxdeepin/deepin-manual/manual-assets/professional/deepin-calculator/en_US/index.md

 - Scientific Notation

-  When the calculation result is more than 16 digits, it will be displayed in scientific notation, that is, taking the first 16 digits multiplied by 10 to the power of plus or minus n.
+  When the calculation result is more than 16 digits / 32 digits respectively, it will be displayed in scientific notation, that is, taking the first 16 digits / 32 digits multiplied by 10 to the power of plus or minus n.

-  - When the calculation result is positive and greater than 16 digits, it is displayed in the following format: number + numbers of 15 digits after the decimal point+e+number.
+  - When the calculation result is positive and greater than 16 digits / 32 digits, it is displayed in the following format: number + numbers of 15 digits / 31 digits after the decimal point+E+number.

-  - When the calculation result is decimal and greater than 16 digits, it is displayed in the following format: number + numbers of 15 digits after the decimal point+e-number.
+  - When the calculation result is decimal and greater than 16 digits / 32 digits, it is displayed in the following format: number + numbers of 15 digits / 31 digits after the decimal point+E-number.

   ![0|scientific-notation](jpg/scientific-notation.png)